Huachipato FC

 Huachipato FC is a Chilean football club based in Talcahuano that currently plays in the Chilean Primera División.
-Huachipato was founded on 7 June 1947 by workers of the homonymous steel mill in Talcahuano, and it currently plays its home games at the Estadio Huachipato-CAP Acero, which it owns, making it one of the five Chilean professional football clubs to own their own ground.
+Huachipato was founded on 7 June 1947 by workers of the homonymous steel mill in Talcahuano, and it currently plays its home games at the Estadio Huachipato-CAP Acero which it owns, being one of only five Chilean professional football clubs to own their own ground.

-Huachipato has thrice become Chilean champions, and it is the first and to date, only team from Southern Chile to win the Chilean top flight title.
+Huachipato have been Chilean champions three times and it is the only team from Southern Chile to ever win the Chilean top flight title.
 Huachipato is known in Chile from its academy and youth talent production that makes up the bulk of their squad, qualifying for the U-20 Copa Libertadores twice, both times as reigning youth Chilean champions.

 History

 In 1947, CD Huachipato was officially notarized, and the first official recorded game was played.
 The original fans were the local company employees of the steel industry in Huachipato.
 It took a few years for the club to achieve its first successes, obtaining regional championships in 1956 and 1964.

 In its early seasons, "the Steelers" (Acereros), as they are known, were quite satisfactory in the second division.
 The 1965 debut was against Municipal de Santiago with a 3–0 victory.

 After 36 games the standings would show Huachipato second with 46 points, 3 points less than that of Ferrobádminton another second-division team that took the championship and thus passage (which is how it was granted in those years) to the First Division.

 However, a year later (1966), the Steelers managed promotion to the first division, after winning the second division champions Chile with 49 points, they remained well above teams like Coquimbo (42 points) and San Antonio (39) who stayed with the second and third place respectively after thirty games.

 With only two years in the professionalism of Talcahuano, Huachipato was installed in the top-flight professional football in Chile, La Primera División.

 With a tie on a goal, as local and against Audax Italiano, the "Steelers" debuted in the first division.
 In the first season of the first division, Huachipato had an acceptable term in sixth place among 18 teams, although the tournament was on two wheels.
 The following years were quiet for steel, culminating their shares in the mid-high zone of the standings.
 However, a few years after this change, Huachipato won the 1974 First Division Football Championship, with this triumph they are the only Chilean Football team from the south of Chile to obtain the title.